 His most valuable years were probably spent in concentration camps himself where he had to apply this academic learning to real-life scenarios in such a way that it did not only assist him, but also those he was in contact with.
 Frankl discovered that those who survived the ordeal, mentally and showed physical endurance, were those who had something or someone to live for.
 In other words, those with a life filled with meaning.

 Three basic philosophical and psychological concepts

 Meaning in Life

 2. The search for meaning is seen as the primary motivation of humans.
 It is important to find and pursue meaningful goals in life.
 However, it is important that the attribution of meaning is ascribed personally.
 Not what society dictates as meaningful, but what the individual deems meaningful themselves.
-This notion is exceedingly important as the moment we allow others to determine what is valuable to us, we are also giving 'those' the power to take that which we deem important away, leaving us powerless.
+This notion is exceedingly important as the moment we allow others to determine what is valuable to us, we also give 'those' the power to take what we deem important away, leaving us powerless.
 Internal locus of control is thus very important.

 3. The core of this philosophy is the idea that meaning is an objective reality, as opposed to a mere illusion arising within the perceptual apparatus of the observer.

 There are three main ways of realizing meaning in life:

 Make a difference in the world through our actions, our work or our creations - referred to as "Creative Values".
 Simplified: creating work or doing a deed.